ejbolt/Gustavus-Adolphus/README.md

 # Gustavus Adolphus
 In the early 1600s, Gustav II Adolph of Sweden reformed the administrative structure of Sweden and his military innovation allowed Sweden to become a great power for the next 70 years.
-For these accomplishments, as well as those on the battlefield he's been known as Gustavus Adolphus the Great, The Golden King, and The Lion of the North.
+For these accomplishments, as well as those on the battlefield he's been known as The Lion of the North.

 ## Linux Mirror Deployment Tool